Bluedot-Innovation/documentation/docs/integrations/Attentive/Quick Start.md

 ![Authorize the Attentive & Bluedot integration](../../assets/Authorize_the_attentive__bluedot_integration-1024x1020.png)

-If installing the integration from Attentive’s Market place, you’ll need to select the region where your Bluedot account is.
+If installing the integration from Attentive’s Market place, you’ll need to select the region where your Rezolve account is.
 If you’re not sure what the region of your account is, let us know at [help@bluedot.io](mailto:help@bluedot.io).

 Important Notes
 ---------------

-Here’s a list of known caveats that you need to take into account when designing your Curbside experience with Attentive & Bluedot to ensure your users will receive the SMS.
+Here’s a list of known caveats that you need to take into account when designing your Curbside experience with Attentive & Rezolve to ensure your users will receive the SMS.

 ### Only Opt-in Users